zoo1/World-A/README.md

 The environment I am working on this project in is Ubuntu 12.11

-The whole program peices together all other files it is compiled via the command: g++ -I /usr/include/SDL -o b.out Main.cpp -lSDL -lSDL_image land.cpp PerlinNoise.cpp Initial.cpp
+The whole program peices together all other files it is compiled via the command: g++ -I /usr/include/SDL -o b.out Main.cpp -lSDL -lSDL_image land.cpp PerlinNoise.cpp Util.cpp org.cpp

 Perlin Noise.cpp and Perlin Noise.h were not created by me